tshanmukh/CarND-Advanced-Lane-Lines/README.md

 - ./test\_images\_output/combined.jpg Gradients combined
 - ./test\_images\_output/histogram.jpg Histogram for the test1.jpg
 - ./test\_images\_output/Lane\_detected.jpg Final image in the project with lane line detected
-- project\_video\_result.mp4 Result video after the lane detection

 **Project Write up**

-**Rubric Points**
+- I have added comments when ever neccessary in the notebook.
+A brief description of project below

+**Camera Calibration**
-**Camera Calibration –** created a function which accepts all the chess board images and creates a list of images points.
+- created a function which accepts all the chess board images and creates a list of images points.
 Used the cv2.calibrate function to compute the calibration matrices

  ![Chess board](./test_images_output/chessboard.png)